The World War II Railroads in America

 American passenger streamliners

 The American passenger streamliners were the cream of the crop! [edit. note: Before Hitler’s Germany was being bombarded by air, or all of Europe for that matter, before war had begun for us—with the close exception of the Orient Express—no passenger train in all of Europe rivaled America’s streamliners.
 Not any train from Great Britain, not from Germany, no one!
 For a short while in the late 1930s, the ten fastest trains in the world were all American streamliners.]
 Streamliners? you ask.
-A million pages could be devoted on that topic but here is a nice 2 min educational clip from PBS America.
+A million pages could be devoted on that topic.
+PBS America once had a nice 2 min educational clip with sound and everything on America's streamliners but they got cheap and recently took it out.
+This written article goes back to 2001 and is interesting, also from PBS.

 Streamliners over long distances did their share for defense, but not all were long-distance streamliners.
 Most usually operated on reservation-in-advance mode and some like the Capital Limited provided special services to the public.
 A streamliner the Super Chief ran between Los Angeles and Chicago and was frequented by movie stars and important personalities.
 An average GI Joe would be extremely lucky to get a ticket on the Super Chief.
 It was an all-Pullman with a high class diner.
 Below is a photo of the premier train the Super Chief in its distinctive warbonnet being readied for a run.
 A streamlined Electro-Motive's E1 diesel, inaugural run 1937, expanded to twice weekly in 1938, and daily high-speed transcontinental service in 1948.
 A trio of boxcars, not pictured, 1A, 1B and 1C did a record in 36 hrs, 20 mins Chicago-Los Angeles run.